A Solution to the Quantum Measurement Problem: Conclusions

 \section{Conclusions}

 In this paper, a new asymmetric equation, which is complementary to the Schr\"odinger equation, is used to investigate the measurement problem of quantum mechanics.
 The obtained results demonstrate that while the Schr\"odinger equation describes the evolution of the wavefunction prior to any measurement, the new asymmetric equation represents the behavior of the wavefunction during the measurement process.
-The temporal solutions to the new asymmetric equation give a time-scale for the duration of the measurement eigenstate, whose probability density is determined from the spatial solutions.
+The temporal solutions to the new asymmetric equation give a time-scale for the duration of the eigenstate that corresponds to the measurement; probability density at this eigenstate is determined from the spatial solutions.

 To describe the transition from unitary (reversible) representation of the electron on its $1s$ orbital, which is given by the Schr\"odinger equation, to its non-unitary (irreversible) evolution resulting from the measurement, which is given by the new asymmetric equation, the product of both probabilty densities is calculated.
-The main results are that the time-scales are or the order of $10^{-17}$ - $10^{-15}$ s, depending on the frequency of the EM waves used in the measurement, and that the computed probability densities are sharply centered around $r = 2\ a_o$, which is consitent with Born's position measurement postulates.
+The main results are that the time-scales are or the order of $10^{-17}$ - $10^{-15}$ s, depending on the frequency of the EM waves used in the measurement, and that the computed probability densities are sharply centered around $r = 2\ a_o$, which shows that Born's position measurement postulates naturally emerge from the presented theoretical results.
+In other words, the new asymmetric equation and first principles used to derive it also account for Born's rules of quantum mechanics.

+The predicted radial probability densities resulting from the measurement process can be verified experimentally by using a quantum microscope (e.g., [54]).
+Another way to verify the validity and applicability of the new asymmetric equation would require exploring its potentials in contributing to already known quantum based technologies (e.g., [60]), or to be used to develop new quantum technologies based on this equation; however, this is out of the scope of this paper.

-The predicted radial probability densities resulting from the measurement process can be verified experimentally by using a quantum microscope (e.g., [38]).
-Based on the presented results, it is proposed that while the unitary evolution of the wavefunction is described by the Schr\"odinger equation, its non-unitary behavior caused by measurements is represented by the new asymmetric equation; this means that both equations are required in nonrelativistic quantum mechanics to fully describe the behavior of the wavefunction.\\
+Based on the presented results, it is proposed that while the unitary evolution of the wavefunction is described by the Schr\"odinger equation, its non-unitary behavior caused by measurements is represented by the new asymmetric equation; this means that both equations are required in nonrelativistic quantum mechanics to fully describe the spatial and temporal evolution of the wavefunction, and the quantum measurement problem.\\

-{\bf Acknowledgment:} The author thanks Dora Musielak for valuable comments on the earlier version of this manuscript.\\
+{\bf Acknowledgments} I appreciate very much constructive comments and insightful suggestions made by three anonymous referees, which allowed me to significantly improve this paper.
+The author also thanks Dora Musielak for reading the earlier version of this manuscript and suggesting improvements in its structure and presentation of the results.\\